MaterialFusion: High-Quality, Zero-Shot, and Controllable Material Transfer with Diffusion Models: Experiments

 \subsection{Qualitative Comparison}

 Fig. \ref{fig:qual} presents examples of material transfers utilizing various methods: ZeST, GaR, IP-Adapter with masking, and our proposed approach.
 The images clearly demonstrate that GaR results in minimal material transfer.
 While the IP-Adapter successfully captures the texture of the material, it completely fails to preserve details.
 ZeST consistently performs well in terms of material transfer but struggles to maintain object details.
 In contrast, our method exhibits robust performance in both material transfer and detail preservation.
-Additional visual comparisons can be found in Appendix \ref{appendix:qual_anal} of the supplement.
+More visual comparisons are in the Appendix \ref{appendix:qual_anal}.